 However, if your goal is weight loss, the keto diet rarely offers sustainable results – and many people find that they quickly put the weight back on.
 It can also cause some unpleasant side effects.

-As a result, the keto diet isn’t suitable for everyone – particularly pregnant women, children, people with a low BMI, and anyone at risk from hypoglycemia.
+As a result, the keto diet isn’t suitable for everyone – particularly pregnant women, children, people with a low BMI, and anyone at risk from hypoglycaemia.
 It’s always best to check with your doctor before starting a new diet, even if you don’t fall into any of the groups above.

-You can read more about the keto diet in our article; The keto diet: what is it, and does it really work?
+You can read more about the keto diet in our article: The keto diet: what is it, and does it really work?

 8. Volumetrics diet

 The diet categorises foods into four separate groups based on their calorie density.
 No foods are completely off-limits, and you can modify your portions or adjust meals to fit in higher-calorie treats.
-The plan also encourages regular exercise and use of a food journal.
+The plan also encourages regular exercise and the use of a food journal.

 The volumetrics diet was created by renowned nutrition researcher Barbara J. Rolls.
-In her books The Volumetrics Weight-Control Plan and The Ultimate Volumetrics Diet, you’ll find various recipes and tips for following the diet.
-Or, to learn more about the diet’s advantages and disadvantages, check out our article; The volumetrics diet – what is it and does it work?.
+In her books The Volumetrics Weight-Control Plan* and The Ultimate Volumetrics Diet*, you’ll find various recipes and tips for following the diet.
+Or, to learn more about the diet’s advantages and disadvantages, check out our article: The volumetrics diet – what is it and does it work?.

 9. Nordic diet

 The Nordic diet is based on eating fresh whole foods that have a low environmental impact.
-For example; local fish, dairy products, lean meats, seasonal produce, and whole grains like oats and barley.
-The diet excludes processed high-fat foods, such as chips, cookies, and red meat.
-As a result, it’s significantly lower in sugar and fat than Western diets and contains twice the amount of fibre and seafood.
+For example, local fish, dairy products, lean meats, seasonal produce, and whole grains like oats and barley.

 If you fancy giving it a go, why not try this Nordic meal plan for the week?
 You’ll find everything from blueberry almond smoothies to roasted pepper pizza and lemon chicken pasta.